This is a good subject heading: interpersonal communication. Contains books on people skills, negotiations, arguing, and group interaction.

 Verified: Internet Articles Badly Written

-.
+This is a fascinating article about an AOL writer and his daily routine.
 Which involved writing unbelievable amounts of print over subjects unfamiliar to the writer.

 It is, I suspect, largely how most internet content gets created.
 As information, it is worthless - it exists only to generate clicks and therefore ad content.